vazco/uniforms/API.md

     showInlineError={true}

     // Label transform.
-    //   Allows to transform the allowedValues or select data into a human-readable label transform={value => label}
+    //   Allows to transform the each value into a human-readable label transform={value => label}

-    //  Options
+    //  Options.
     //    Set of values that will be shown in the select.
-It is optional and using `options`
-    //    will override `transform` and `allowedValues`
+    //    It is optional and using `options` will override `transform` and `allowedValues`.
-    options=[{label: 'Hi', value: 'hi-1'}, [{label: 'Hello', value: 'hi-2'}]
+    //    It can be either an object or an array (or a function, that returns it). options={[{label: 'Hi', value: value1}, [{label: 'Hello', value: value1}, ...]}
 />
 ```